think-privacy/ThinkPrivacy/partners.md

 ---
 In order to bring our customers the best possible services and continue funding our business, we will sometimes seek partnerships.
 This section will list those partnerships so that our work is always transparent and consumers and organizations can see who we work with and why.

+If you're interested in sponsoring ThinkPrivacy, contact dan@thinkprivacy.ch.

 ## Ethical Funding

 Taking money always means the possibility of being influenced.
 That is why we see it as our responsibility to be thoughtful about taking any outside funding.
 We do not want organizations or individuals to feel as though they have gained influence over our decisions or taking money from anyone who goes against our values.
+Our sponsors do not get listed because of their sponsorship and we will not use affiliate links for sponsors.
+Sponsors only help support the maintaining of this website and its projects.

 ## Transparent Funding & In-Kind Policy